magomimmo/modern-cljs/doc/tutorial-02.md

 ## Introduction

-One of the main reason to use a LISP dialect like CLJ is its REPL (Real Eval Print Loop), which enables a very interactive style of programming.
-CLJS communities worked a lot to bring the same REPL-based programming experience in CLJS, creating a way to connect a CLJS REPL to the JS engine embedded in the browser.
+One of the main reasons to use a LISP dialect like CLJ is its REPL (Read Eval Print Loop), which enables a very interactive style of programming.
+CLJS communities worked very hard to bring the same REPL-based programming experience to CLJS, creating a way to connect a CLJS REPL to the JS engine embedded in the browser.
 This style of programming allows you to evaluate CLJS forms in the REPL and have immediate feedback in the browser to which the REPL is connected.

-Due to browser imposed limitations to prevent [cross site scripting][1] attacks, the REPL connection with the browser embedded JS engine has to be set up respecting the [Same Origin Policy][2].
-This means that, if we want to enable a browser connected CLJS REPL (brepl), we need to set up a local http-server.
+Due to browser-imposed limitations to prevent [cross site scripting][1] attacks, the REPL connection with the browser embedded JS engine has to respect the [Same Origin Policy][2].
+This means that, if we want to enable a browser-connected CLJS REPL (brepl), we need to set up a local http-server.

 You can use any http-server.
 In this tutorial we're going to use the